May 12, 2021

 1. episode Audience Development

-Peter Dyllick-Brenzinger is Head of Product (Editorial) at Axel Springer National Media & Tech
+In conversation with Peter Dyllick-Brenzinger, Head of Product (Editorial) at Axel Springer National Media & Tech

 If you want to survive as a newspaper publisher in the digital world, you have to deliver more than investigative journalism or service offerings to your readership, or rather to your users.
 Newspaper publishers and journalists are forced to listen to what actually moves their users and what they want.
 Target groups have to be identified and recorded so that the content is tailored to their needs, users become loyal to the medium and, ideally, become long-term customers.
 This is a challenge that publishers all over the world, large and small, have to meet.